 - Agree that images, film and interview material taken at the Event of all participants and any supporters may be used by WWTW to promote the Event and other WWTW events in the future to further support the charity.
 WWTW retain all rights, title and interest in such photography or media made by or on behalf of WWTW and have a licence to use any material shared with WWTW by participants either direct or publicly on social media.

-- Agree that we may also use your details to send you information about future events which we think may be of interest to you.
+- Agree that, if you give your consent, we may also use your details to send you information about future events which we think may be of interest to you.

 - You will provide WWTW with certain information about yourself when signing up for the Event, including medical information, and in doing so you consent to WWTW using and sharing the data with our event partners Distant Horizons in order to manage and operate the Event.

 - We do not sell or swap your details with any third parties, but in order to carry out our work to deliver the Event we may need to pass your details to service companies authorised to act on our behalf.

 - We will keep your details on our database so we can provide you with the best possible support every time you contact us.
 You are entitled to request access to, and correction of, all of your personal data collected by us, as well as requiring us to delete your data if you no longer wish us to process it after having taken part in the Event.
 To make such a request please email Viveca@wwtw.org.uk.

 - If you are not happy with the communications you are receiving you can email us at any time via firstname.lastname@example.org or call 01263 863 902 or follow the ‘unsubscribe’ option in the footer of emails.